Events

-Explore the readings series for this year's New Play Festival.
+Explore the readings series for the 2024 New Play Festival.
 Each day features readings of full plays written by MFA playwrights, along with a selection of work by undergraduate playwrights.

 Tickets are free, but you must obtain a ticket for entry into a reading.